cloudfoundry/gorouter/README.md

 $ curl my_first_url.vcap.me:8081
 404 Not Found: Requested route ('my_first_url.vcap.me') does not exist.
 ```

+If `router.backends.enable_tls` has been set to true, `tls_port` will be used as the definitive port when unregistering a route if present, otherwise `port` will be used.
+If `router.backends.enable_tls` is set to false, `port` will be preferred and any requests with only `tls_port` will be rejected and an error logged to the gorouter logs.

+Note that if `router.backends.enable_tls` is true and `host` and `tls_port` happens to match a registered `host` and `port` pair, this `host` and `port` pair will be unregistered.
+The reverse is also true.

 **Note:** In order to use `nats-pub` to register a route, you must install the [gem](https://github.com/nats-io/ruby-nats) on a Cloud Foundry VM.
 It's easiest on a VM that has ruby as a package, such as the API VM.
 Find the ruby installed in /var/vcap/packages, export your PATH variable to include the bin directory, and then run `gem install nats`.
 Find the nats login info from your gorouter config, and use it to connect to the nats cluster.